CGS-James-Greatbanks/GH2017/README.md

 Using A-Frame, jQuery, homebrew Blender assets, we have created a web application to "physically" represent data in a more comprehensible and visual form.

-For example, when demonstrating how much oil a person consumes in a given timeframe, Distance uses assets rendered in Blender to visually display data from comprehensive and large datasets and making them much more comprehensible and visual in order help better comprehend data.
+For example, when demonstrating how much oil a person consumes in a given timeframe, Distance uses assets rendered in Blender (for instance, a barrel of oil) to visually display data from otherwise incomprehensibly large datasets and making them much more  visually intuitive, representative and tangible.

 ---